jliszka/jliszka.github.com/_posts/2013-09-09-the-3-things-you-should-understand-about-quantum-computing.md

     scala> bell
     res4: W.Q[Basis.T[Basis.Std,Basis.Std]] = 0.707107|00> + 0.707107|11>

-These qubits happen to be entangled, but that shouldn't affect with our application of ```sqrtNot``` to the first qubit, should it?
+These qubits happen to be entangled, but that shouldn't affect our application of ```sqrtNot``` to the first qubit, should it?

     scala> bell >>= lift1(sqrtNot)